ser/maubot-forgejo/README.md

-# Forgejo
+# Forgejo webhooks receiver for Maubot
 A Forgejo webhook receiver for maubot.
+Works with Codeberg and other Forgejo based servers.

 ## Basic setup
 1. **Set up the plugin like any other maubot plugin.**